SarthakMakhija/tech-lessons/_posts/2020-04-18-aws-lambda-a-virtual-podcast.md

 <span class="hernandez">Hernandez></span> Sure.
 LocalStack provides an easy-to-use test/mocking framework for developing Cloud applications.
 At this stage, their focus is primarily on supporting the AWS cloud stack.

 LocalStack spins up various Cloud APIs on local machine including S3, lambda, DynamoDB and API Gateway.
-All you need to do is, <b>spin up LocalStack docker container</b> and <b>connect to these services</b> running on local machine from within your code.
+All you need to do is, <b>spin up LocalStack docker container</b>, <b>deploy your infra say Dynamo table or lambda function</b> within LocalStack and <b>connect to these services</b> running on local machine from within your code.

 <span class="me">Me></span> Interesting.
 Does LocalStack support all AWS services?